sg-peytrignet/taco-image-analysis/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT]([https://choosealicense.com/licenses](https://github.com/sg-peytrignet/trash-images-analysis/blob/main/LICENSE)) License.

 ---

 ##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- Thank you to the resources published by [Dr. Sreenivas Bhattiprolu](https://github.com/bnsreenu/python_for_microscopists/blob/master/335%20-%20Converting%20COCO%20JSON%20annotations%20to%20labeled%20mask%20images/335d-convert_coco_to_labeled_masks.py), which were useful to pre-process image data and annotations in the COCO-Json format.
+- And thank you to my supervisors at the Ecole Polytechnique Federale de Lausanne for their guidance on carrying out this project.

 [**Return**](#-quick-links)